Careers Education & Guidance

 Through this wide partnership and variety of experiences students are able to make an informed choice about the options post 16.
 The ultimate aim being for each young person to choose the right path for them and achieve their full potential.

-Careers Drop-in sessions open to all students on Thursday and Friday lunchtimes in the Careers Office, G Block.
+Careers Drop-in sessions open to all students on Wednesday and Thursday lunchtimes in the Careers Office, G Block.